-1. a) Iron ore Division – Goa Operations
+1. a) Iron-Ore Division – Goa Operations

-The Supreme Court on October 5, 2012 suspended mining operations and transportation of material of all miners in Goa (including your Company) following allegations of illegal mining and based on the M. B. Shah Commission Report.
-Separately, Government of Goa similarly banned all mining and transportation of iron ore in Goa and the Ministry of Environment and Forest (MOEF) suspended Environmental Clearances of all mining leases within State of Goa.
+Following allegations of illegal mining and based on Justice M.B.
+Shah Commission Report, the Hon’ble Supreme Court of India on October 5, 2012 had suspended the Iron-ore mining operations and transportation of material of all miners in Goa (including the Company).
+Separately, the Government of Goa also banned all mining and transportation of iron ore in Goa, and the Ministry of Environment and Forest (MOEF) suspended Environmental Clearances (ECs) of all mining leases within Goa.

-b) Iron ore Division– Karnataka Operations
+b) Iron-Ore Division– Karnataka Operations

 Directors Responsibility Statement

-(b) the Directors had selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company at the end of the financial year, i.e., March 31, 2015 and of the profit and loss of the Company for that period;
+(b) the Directors selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company at the end of the financial year, i.e., March 31, 2016 and of the profit and loss of the Company for that period;

-(d) the Directors had prepared the annual accounts on a going concern basis;
+(d) the Directors have prepared the annual accounts on a going concern basis;

 Employees Stock Option Plan

-Your Company has established a robust vigil mechanism for reporting of genuine concerns through the Whistle Blower Policy of the Company.
-As per the whistleblower policy adopted by various businesses in the group, all complaints are reported to Director – Management Assurance who is independent of operating management and businesses.
-In line with global practices, dedicated email IDs and centralised database have been created to facilitate receipt of complaints.
-A 24X7 whistle blower hotline cum web based portal was also launched during the year.
-All employees and stakeholders can register their integrity related concerns either by calling on a toll free number or by writing on the web based portal that is managed by a third party.
+The Company has in place a robust vigil mechanism for reporting genuine concerns through the Company’s Whistle Blower Policy.
+As per the Policy adopted by various businesses in the Group, all complaints are reported to the Director – Management Assurance, who is independent of operating management and the businesses.
+In line with global practices, dedicated email IDs and a centralised database has been created to facilitate receipt of complaints.
+A 24x7 whistle blower hotline and a web-based portal was also launched during the year.
+All employees and stakeholders can register their integrity related concerns either by calling the toll free number or by writing on the web based portal, which is managed by an independent third party.
 The hotline provides multiple local language options.

-Prevention, Prohibition and Redressal of Sexual Harassment at Workplace
+Prevention of Sexual Harassment at Workplace

-The Company as part of Vedanta Group is an equal opportunity employer and believes in providing opportunity and key positions to women professionals.
-It has been the endeavour of the Group to encourage women professionals by creating proper policies to tackle issues relating to safe and proper working conditions for them and create and maintain a healthy and conducive work environment, free of discrimination.
-This includes discrimination on any basis, including gender and any form of sexual harassment.
+As part of Vedanta Group, the Company is an equal opportunity employer and believes in providing opportunity and key positions to women professionals.
+The Group has end eavoured to encourage women professionals by creating proper policies to tackle issues relating to safe and proper working conditions, and create and maintain a healthy and conducive work environment that is free from discrimination.

 The Notes on Financial Statements referred to in the Auditors Reports are self-explanatory and do not call for any comments and explanation.